njumagus/MMSF/README.md

 cd ..
 ```

-Download "bert-base-uncased" from the official link or the Baidu Disk that we provided and unzip it to the root.
+Download "bert-base-uncased" from the official link or the Baidu Disk/OneDrive that we provided and unzip it to the root.
 Download the feature extraction model weights from "feat_extract.zip" in the Baidu Disk that we provided and unzip it into the "feat_extract" folder.
 Download the "sources.zip" and unzip it to the root.